 \subsection{The Bellman equation}

 Let $v(\vec{s})$ be the total expected discounted cost over the infinite horizon.
 The discounting factor is denoted by $\lambda$.
 The Bellman equations are given by

-The challenge is that even for very small values of arrivals, the size of the state space and the size of the action set make the problem impossible to be solved by one of the traditional MDP solution methods.
-Thus, we refer to fluid approximation method for solving our MDP problem.
+The challenge is that even for very small values of arrivals, the size of the state space and the size of the action set make the problem impossible to solve by one of the traditional MDP solution methods.
+Thus, we refer to the fluid approximation method for solving our MDP problem.